grmillsy1/CV/README.md

 **Co-founder, Jojalondon**, 2015 - 2016

-- Key skills: Time management, Working towards strict deadlines, Working from a brief.
+- Key skills: Time management, keeping to strict deadlines, working from a brief.
 - Experienced all roles required in a small startup.
 - From creative director on photo-shoots and designer for special editions, to accounts and customer facing roles.
 - Very hands on and involved with client from ideas discussion to production.

 **Account co-ordinator, Rock Unlimited**, 2014 - 2015

-- Key skills: Organization, Working in a team,
+- Key skills: Organization, team work, communication.
 - Supported each member of the team individually, and also kept the team organized as a whole.
 - Worked closely with account manager on two main oncology accounts, mainly organizing large conferences and meetings.
 - Assisted the editorial team with copywriting, proof-reading and content.